Timwi/KtaneContent/README.md

 ## `puzzles`

-Contains the files of the puzzles made by the community
+Contains the files of the puzzles made by the community.

 ## `More`